rabidaudio/rabid.audio/src/_posts/2026-03-27-introducing-chicy-online.md

 0.023*5 + 0.085*1 + 0.020*20 + (100,000/10,000)*0.0100 + 0.10 + 4*0.005 + (0.10 + 0.03)*(100,000/1,000,000) + 4*(20*0.625 + 200*0.125)/1,000,000 + 0.25*(1/1024/1024) + 4*10*60*(256/1024)*0.0000166667 + 4*(100/1000000)*0.20 = 0.8432
 ```

-...comes out to just shy of $1/site/month.
+...comes just shy of $1/site/month.
 And this is excluding the volume discounts and large free-tier benefits.
 The largest of this is by far the cost per-10K Cloudfront requests.

 I'd like to confirm this at scale (cloud pricing is incredibly hard to estimate by design), but ideally I'd love to charge around $1 per month per site to users (probably billed annually due to transaction costs).
 Currently I haven't built any user limits or billing infrastructure so if you want to test it out you can do it for free (just please don't rack up my AWS bill thanks).